Philogy/sstore3/README.md

 Standalone, SSTORE2-based storage is slightly cheaper to read from than SSTORE3, however SSTORE2 requires you to update & store a full address as the data pointer.
-If you're able to store a full address in stoage alongside your other variables **without** increasing the amount of unique storage slots to be read in your function(s) it'll be net-cheaper to use SSTORE2.
+If you're able to store a full address in storage alongside your other variables **without** increasing the amount of unique storage slots to be read in your function(s) it'll be net-cheaper to use SSTORE2.

 **Reducing SSTORE2 Pointer Size**